CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise4.md

 In this lab, you successfully exported an **analytical rule** from Microsoft Sentinel and stored it in a version-controlled **Azure DevOps** repository.
 You created a DevOps environment and established a connection between Sentinel and Azure DevOps to enable automated rule deployments.
 This integration supports DevSecOps practices, enhancing collaboration, traceability, and operational efficiency in managing security rules.

 ## You have successfully completed the lab!

+In this hands-on lab **Threat Protection and Incident response with Microsoft Sentinel- Day 2**, you have strengthened your expertise in Microsoft Sentinel’s threat detection, investigation, and automation capabilities.
+You worked with analytics rules, hunting queries, watchlists, advanced features, and repository integrations to create a comprehensive and proactive security monitoring environment.
+These skills will help you detect threats earlier, investigate incidents effectively, and streamline security operations for improved protection.